Donning and Doffing Your Upper Limb Prosthesis

 Before donning your prosthesis, please be sure that the socket or liner is clean and has been dried well.
 The next step depends on which method is being used to assist with donning a prosthesis: wet fit, dry fit or nothing added during donning process.
 Wet fit refers to adding a lubricant (typically hand sanitizer) to either the residual limb or to the donning sock/pull sock.
 Dry fit refers to adding powder (baby powder is one option) to the pull sock before donning.
 Most of our partial finger/hand difference patients use wet fit without a pull sock, while higher levels (wrist or higher) use the dry or nothing-added-to-the-pull-sock method.
 There are some cases where a patient may choose to utilize a wet fit with the pull sock (lubricant either on the pull sock or on the residual limb, or both).
 Lastly, there are cases where a liner is used and neither wet nor dry methods are necessary (the liner is just rolled on and the prosthesis is pulled on over the liner).

-The device should provide some resistance when donning – if the process is too easy, that may indicate that the socket is too loose and won’t be able to suspend securely while it is worn, or a loose fit may result in inconsistent function.
+The device should provide some resistance when donning — if the process is too easy, that may indicate that the socket is too loose and won’t be able to suspend securely while it is worn, or a loose fit may result in inconsistent function.
 If it is particularly difficult to get on, that can indicate that the prosthesis is too tight, resulting in potential discomfort while wearing, as well as issues with consistent function.
 Please keep in mind that in the first several months (or sometimes years), residual limbs can change in size and you may need to visit your prosthetist to receive a new or adjusted socket.
 Custom-made silicone sockets can help with a difficult fit.

 To doff your prosthesis, make sure to be in a comfortable space where the device can be cleaned soon after it is removed.
 Carefully loosen the skin of the residual limb as you slowly work your limb out of the socket.
 Some patients choose to add lubricant to the residual limb to assist with this process.
 Be sure to clean your prosthesis after doffing.
 We have an article about how to clean your device in our article about daily care of your prosthesis.